ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 This helped teach me time management, how to work with others, meet deadlines, be responsible to others, and take ownership.
 These are all critical skills that I continue to grow and improve upon - looking back, taking on activities outside of programming helped nurture these burgeoning abilities.

-## Have Fun.
+## Have Fun
 It's College!
 'Nuff Said.

 ## Bonus: A quick personal note, getting an advanced degree
-For me personally, getting my masters degree has helped me tremendously in career.
+For me personally, getting my master's degree has helped me tremendously in my career.
 It set me apart from other candidates, it provided me opportunities to become the head TA for Intro to Computer Science, and most importantly, gave me the confidence that I could actually be a computer scientist.
 All of this is a topic and post for another time.
 I mention this to say that we all learn and grow at our own pace.
 Do what **you** need to get the reps in required to be the awesome programmer (and person!) you are capable of becoming!

 ## Conclusion
 > Everyone has the capability and potential to be a leader